syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 {% highlight vbnet %}
 [VB]

-'Create an instance of WordDocument class
+'Creates an instance of WordDocument class

 Dim document As New WordDocument()

-'Add a section into Word document
+'Adds a section into Word document

 Dim section As IWSection = document.AddSection()

-'Add a new paragraph into Word document and append text into paragraph
+'Adds a new paragraph into Word document and appends text into paragraph

 Dim textRange As IWTextRange = section.AddParagraph().AppendText("Price Details")